mmovsesyan/mgermovsisyan.github.io/README.md

 <div align="center">
 ### :man_technologist: About Me :

-I am a QA engineer from Russia.
+I am a QA engineer from Russia.&nbsp;
 I studied at Yandex Practicum.
 My experience includes functional and non-functional testing.
 I've worked with programs like Charles and Postman.
 In web testing, I learned how to work with Devtools.
 During the training, I tested using the black and gray box method.
 Specifications, layouts, layout, functionality, API.
 Applied techniques design